Kicking and Screaming

 RACHAEL RAY (3/4/14)

-That same weekend in the "Windy City," Jenna was given the opportunity to experience more inspiring dance.
-As a board member of the Dizzy Feet Foundation, a nonprofit organization created to benefit the dance community, Jenna was invited to visit Hubbard Street Dance Chicago.
+As a board member of the Dizzy Feet Foundation, a nonprofit organization created to benefit the dance community, Jenna was invited to visit Hubbard Street Dance Chicago while in Chicago filming the "So You Think You Can Dance" (SYTYCD) Season 11 premiere, for which she was a guest judge for the second time.

-Along with Nigel Lythgoe, SYTYCD creator and executive producer and co-president and founding member of the Dizzy Feet Foundation, and Danae Rees, executive director of Dizzy Feet Foundation, Jenna was welcomed to observe rehearsals of the company, as well as its youth program classes.
+Along with Nigel Lythgoe (SYTYCD creator and executive producer and co-president and founding member of the Dizzy Feet Foundation) and Danae Rees, the executive director of the Dizzy Feet Foundation, Jenna was welcomed to observe rehearsals of the company, as well as its youth program classes.

 Hubbard Street Dance Chicago features 18 dancers and is one of the only dance companies in America to perform year-round, domestically as well as overseas.

-Jenna was also treated to a glimpse of The Hubbard Street Youth Dance Program's Hip Hop A and Choreo Lab classes.
-These are examples of the type of dance programs to which the Dizzy Feet Foundation provides scholarships and assistance.
-Sponsoring, funding and/or offering community-based dance programs that expose children in low-income areas to the lifelong benefits of dance education, the foundation thereby helps talented, underserved young people realize their dreams of becoming professional dancers.
+The Hubbard Street Youth Dance Program's Hip Hop A and Choreo Lab classes were also a treat to observe, another example of the type of dance programs to which the Dizzy Feet Foundation provides scholarships and assistance.

-Dizzy Feet Foundation also aims to elevate and standardize the quality of dance instruction throughout the United States by offering accreditation and/or certification to dance schools and studios in most styles of dance, including ballroom, contemporary, ballet, tap, jazz and hip hop.
+Dizzy Feet Foundation also aims to elevate and standardize the quality of dance instruction throughout the U.S. by offering accreditation and/or certification to dance schools and studios in most styles of dance.

 The foundation’s Accreditation Program will be the gold standard for dance instruction in the United States; it will ensure that students can feel confident that they are receiving high-quality dance instruction aligned to a national standard.